OUR SERVICES

 THE LATEST FROM DCL

 Generative AI systems work best when the information they consume is organized, explicit, and precise.
-Structured content formats like XML and JSON provide exactly that: machine‑readable semantically rich consistently organized Unstructured Documents Are Ambiguous for AI Document processing is not simply one problem; rather, it comprises three components that must be considered text extraction table extraction graph/figure/image interpretation Each of these components introduces ambiguity...
+Structured content formats like XML and JSON provide exactly that – content that is machine‑readable, semantically rich, and consistently organized.
+Document processing is not simply one problem; rather, it comprises three components that must be considered.

 eBooks Are Older Than You Think: Vannevar Bush and the Story of the Memex